traeok/keytar-rs/README.md

 ## Features

-keytar-rs supports the following operations within credential storage:
+keyring supports the following operations within credential storage:

 - [x] **Set** a credential
 - [x] **Retrieve** a credential
 - [x] **Find all credentials** with matching attributes
 - [x] **Find a password** with matching attributes

-Some benefits to using keytar-rs:
+Some benefits to using keyring:

 - [x] **Cross-platform support** makes for straight-forward secrets management
 - [x] **Existing OS credentials are supported** out-of-the-box